-The variable that runs the show — and almost nobody fully understands
+The variable that runs the show.
+Almost nobody fully understands it.

 The Insulin On Board Guide for T1D